Refinement of the Infinitesimal Variation of Hodge Structure: the case of canonical curves: Sheaf version of -filtrations

-the sheaf version of the map $c_{\xi}$ in Lemma \ref{lem:cxi-map} and it will be used for the initial step of our construction.
+the sheaf version of the map $c_{\xi}$ in Lemma \ref{lem:cxi-map}; this morphism will be used for the initial step of our construction.
 Before we proceed let us agree to simplify the notation as follows:

-With these simplifications \eqref{WE-seq} and \eqref{sheaf-cxi} take the following form
+With these simplifications \eqref{WSig-seq1} and \eqref{sheaf-cxi} take the following form